 This shader creates a procedural flake normal map that can be used for materials such as car paint.

-Note that the map does not perform any filtering, so small flakes require more AA samples to become clean.
+Note that the map does not perform any filtering, so small flakes require more Camera (AA) samples to become clean.

 When rendering an animation using Flakes, you should enable motion blur (to avoid temporal flickering).